c. Statement Encouraging Accurate and Prompt Crime Reporting

 in person to the police located in the UCCS Public Safety building, attached to the parking

-UCCS encourages anyone who is the victim or witness to any crime accurately and promptly
+UCCS encourages anyone who is the victim or witness to any crime to accurately and promptly

 report the incident to University Police to provide accurate and complete statistical reports and